Coboundaries and eigenvalues of finitary S-adic systems: Introduction

 The study of eigenvalues for substitutions has given rise to an abundant literature.
-The approach developed in \cite{Ferenczi-Mauduit-Nogueira}, which deals with substitutions and ${\mathbb Z}$-actions, relies on the notion of return words which avoids the use of coboundaries.
-The series of papers \cite{Bressaud-Durand-Maass:2005,Bressaud-Durand-Maass:2010,CortDP:16,CDHM:2003,Durand-Frank-Maass:2015,DFM:19} deals with proper substitutions, here again avoiding coboundaries.
-See also \cite{DurGoy:19} for the constant-length case and \cite{Cassaigne-Ferenczi-Messaoudi:08} for the Arnoux-Rauzy shifts.
+The approach developed in \cite{Ferenczi-Mauduit-Nogueira} relies on the notion of return words which avoids the use of coboundaries.
+The series of papers \cite{Bressaud-Durand-Maass:2005,Bressaud-Durand-Maass:2010,CortDP:16,CDHM:2003,Durand-Frank-Maass:2015,DFM:19,ADE:23} deals with proper substitutions, here again avoiding coboundaries.
+See also \cite{DurGoy:19,BMY} for the constant-length case and \cite{Cassaigne-Ferenczi-Messaoudi:08} for the Arnoux-Rauzy shifts.
 The $S$-adic Pisot case is handled in \cite{BST:20} where continuous eigenvalues are considered.
 Observe that similar results are obtained for flows and ${\mathbb R}$-actions (instead of ${\mathbb Z}$-actions, which is the viewpoint developed here).
-See \cite{Solomyak:97,Solomyak:07} for an extension of Host' result for substitution tilings and see \cite{Fusion:14} for the constant-length case for multidimensional tilings of $S$-adic type, with an approach based on return words avoiding the use of coboundaries.
+See \cite{Solomyak:97,Solomyak:07} for an extension of Host's result for substitution tilings and see \cite{Fusion:14} for the constant-length case for multidimensional tilings of $S$-adic type, with an approach based on return words avoiding the use of coboundaries.
 Let us cite also \cite{BS:20} for the study of the modulus of continuity of spectral measures in the weakly mixing case via a spectral cocyle.
 Note that in the case of flows, towers have the same height, which is reminiscent of the constant-length case.

 In conclusion, the papers we have cited above show situations where it is possible to characterize topological and measurable eigenvalues, and to distinguish them.
-The present work is a first step toward a more complete characterization of continuous vs. measurable eigenvalues in the $S$-adic setting extending the proper case and highlighting the role played by coboundaries.
+The present work is a preliminary step towards the extension of the existing work in the proper case mentioned above, in order to get a more complete characterization of continuous vs. measurable eigenvalues in the $S$-adic setting, by highlighting the role played by coboundaries.

+Let us sketch the contents of this paper.
+Preliminaries are recalled in Section \ref{preliminaries}.
+In Section \ref{sec:comspec} we introduce the combinatorial notions of essential words and of straightness; we also discuss eigenvalues and coboundaries for substitutions.
+In Section \ref{sec:coboundary-directive} we introduce $S$-adic coboundaries and discuss their connection to the existence of continuous eigenvalues of $S$-adic shifts; we also investigate the relation between continuous eigenvalues and measures of letters in the case of a trivial coboundary.
+Section \ref{measurable} deals with measurable eigenvalues in the case of so-called finite exact rank.
+Lastly, in Section \ref{constant-length-S-adic} we focus on the family of $S$-adic systems generated by constant-length directive sequences and in particular, on the Toeplitz $S$-adic shifts.